 - Social Transport with Urban Big Data.
 European Commission.
 Approved, contract pending.
 Principal Investigator.
 2014-2018.

 - Urban Big Data Centre.
-Funded by UK Economic and Social Research Council.
+Economic and Social Research Council.
 Principal Investigator and Director.
 2014-2019.

 - Active Travel and the Role of Information Technology: A Survey-Based Study in Glasgow.
 Funded by Glasgow Future City Demonstrator/UK Technology Strategy Board.
 Principal Investigator.
 2013-2014.

 - Scottish Administrative Data Research Centre.
-Funded by UK Economic and Social Research Council.
+Economic and Social Research Council.
 Co-PI.
 2013-2018.